jeff-hykin/silver_spectacle/README.md

 - **Works everywhere**: WSL, Docker, and ssh over VPN's.
 No more 5 page tutorials trying to get X11 forwarding to function
 - **Multiple plots are effortless**: no more complex cramming of graphs together, or accidentally x-ing out that one graph you meant to take a screenshot of.
 Just call the function and forget about it, because you'll always be able to scroll down and find the graph later.
 - **Non-blocking**: no more hacky workarounds to get both code to execute, and a graph to update at the same time. `ss.display` is non-blocking by default, so use it without worrying if your overnight computation is going to stop in the middle because its waiting for user input.
-- **Interactive**: I'm not saying its impossible for tools like matplotlib to be interactive, but lets just say nobody is doing it unless they have an unusual level of determination.
-Silver Spectacles are interactive almost by default.
 - **Independent runtime**: your python program can crash, but as long as you dont kill the server your graphs will still be there.
+- **Interactive**: I'm not saying its impossible for tools like matplotlib to have custom interactivity, but lets just say nobody is doing it unless they have an unusual level of determination.
+Silver Spectacles let's you add custom buttons, effects, etc.

 ## Documentation?